 Musiks: There’s a slow jazz version of the theme tune playing at Leighton’s cocktail party.
 Uhura entertains the crew again with a song, this time a space ballad called ‘Beyond Antares.’

 Links: Lt.
 Kevin Riley previously appeared in ‘The Naked Time.’
-Kodos inspired the name for one of the two aliens in The Simpsons - the other being Kang, the Klingon from ‘Day of the Dove.’
+Kodos inspired the name for one of the two aliens in The Simpsons - the other being Kang, after the Klingon from ‘Day of the Dove.’